-- 13. Plaintiff Rodney Jackson is a visual artist who has produced paintings and other artistic works for more than 25 years. - 14.
-He currently lives in Coconut Grove, in Miami, Florida. - 15.
-For about ten years during the 90s and the early 2000s, he illustrated a comic book called "The Adventures of Bibi and Friends" that celebrated the diversity of South Beach. - 16.
-Plaintiff Jackson was also the curator and contributor for an exhibit entitled "The Force," which explored state-sanctioned police violence against people of color and which was displayed in the Kroma Gallery in Coral Gables in 2016. - 17.
-Plaintiff Jared McGriff is an artist and marketing manager. - 18.
-He lives in and has his studio on Miami Beach, Florida. - 19.
+- 12. Plaintiff Rodney Jackson is a visual artist who has produced paintings and other artistic works for more than 25 years. - 13.
+He currently lives in Coconut Grove, in Miami, Florida. - 14.
+For about ten years during the 90s and the early 2000s, he illustrated a comic book called "The Adventures of Bibi and Friends" that celebrated the diversity of South Beach. - 15.
+Plaintiff Jackson was also the curator and contributor for an exhibit entitled "The Force," which explored state-sanctioned police violence against people of color and which was displayed in the Kroma Gallery in Coral Gables in 2016. - 16.
+Plaintiff Jared McGriff is an artist and marketing manager. - 17.
+He lives in and has his studio on Miami Beach, Florida. - 18.
 Plaintiff McGriff has had his own less than positive experiences with the Miami Beach Police Department and wanted to be involved in "ReFrame Miami Beach" as a step toward changing how black people are viewed on Miami Beach.
-Specifically, he wanted to use his experience in art and marketing to have another narrative available during UBW other than the militarized police presence during Memorial Day Weekend that had become common in the preceding years. - 20.
+Specifically, he wanted to use his experience in art and marketing to have another narrative available during UBW other than the militarized police presence during Memorial Day Weekend that had become common in the preceding years. - 19.
 Plaintiff Octavia Yearwood is an artist, arts educator, and art curator.

-- 21. Plaintiff Yearwood participated in the ReFrame project because she thought it might lead to an honest exploration of relations between people of color, both local residents and visitors, and Miami Beach officials. - 22.
+- 20. Plaintiff Yearwood participated in the ReFrame project because she thought it might lead to an honest exploration of relations between people of color, both local residents and visitors, and Miami Beach officials. - 21.
+Plaintiff Naiomy Guerrero is an art curator who, at the time of these events, was a curatorial fellow at the Pérez Art Museum of Miami ("PAMM"). - 22.
 Defendant City of Miami Beach is a municipality organized and existing under the laws of the State of Florida and located in Miami-Dade County, Florida.
 Under Florida law, it has the power to sue or be sued.
 See Art.
 VIII, § 2(b), Fla.
 Const.; § 166.021, Fla.
 Stat. - 23.
 Defendant Dan Gelber is the Mayor of the City of Miami Beach.
 He is sued in his official and in his individual capacities. - 24.
 Defendant Jimmy Morales is the City Manager of the City of Miami Beach.
 He is sued in his individual and in his official capacities.